Clinical Practice Guidelines

 Note that although these elements are described by the base request pattern within FHIR, the request resources do not necessarily follow these patterns exactly.
 Variability in use cases and scope of the request resources results in variability in how the request pattern is applied.
 This results in differences in the way the pattern is implemented, but in general, activities in the CPG move through the following basic steps:

-1. Activities are proposed as requests with a status of draft and an intent of proposal.
+1. Activities are proposed as requests with a status of active and an intent of proposal

-2. Proposals that are accepted move to a status of active and an intent of plan.
+2. Proposals that are accepted result in a new request, linked to the proposal and with a status of active and an intent of plan

-3. Proposals that are rejected move to a status of cancelled.
+3. Proposals that are rejected have a Task with a focus that references the rejected proposal and a status of rejected

-4. Accepted proposals that are authorized move to an intent of order
+4. Accepted proposals (plans) that are authorized result in a new request, linked to the plan with an intent of order

-6. Events are typically created with a status of preparation or in-progress, and the basedOn element is used to indicate the request the event is fulling
+6. Events are typically created with a status of preparation or in-progress, and the basedOn element is used to indicate the request the event is fulfilling

 7. In-progress events that are completed move to a status of completed

-8. In-progress events that are stopped or cancelled move to a status of suspected or aborted
+8. In-progress events that are stopped or cancelled move to a status of suspended or aborted

 Note that although this is the general pattern, because of the variability in request resources, the specific pattern for each activity varies slightly, depending on the actual status and intent values defined for use with each specific resource type.